Floating Vineyards in Thailand

 Samut Sakhon Province prides itself on the exceptional quality of its fruit and if you talk to the people of Krathum Baen District, they will claim to have the best coconuts in the country.Ban Phaeo District is noted for excellent guavas while Samutsakorn District, which borders the coastline, boasts a long history in the production of table grapes.

 In recent times, the planting of grapes has increased because of the development of the Thai wine industry.
-Siam Winery has its modern production plant here and is the largest single grape buyer in the area.

 The intriguingly titled "Floating Vineyards" are to be found only in this province, which is about 60 kms from Bangkok on the Chao Phraya Delta.
 They are planted between the Tha Chin and Mae Klong Rivers.
 Looking from above they appear to be normal vineyards.